mikemadden42/GrayHatGo/part1.md

 2. Do not blindly run the code.
 Trust but verify.

-3. Do not run programs against environments you do not own.
+3. All the content here is for demonstration purposes only.

+4. Do not perform any activities against systems or applications without authorized consent.

-4. It is your fault if you do not follow the aforementioned recommendations or use the code in an unethical manner.
+5. It is your fault if you do not follow the aforementioned recommendations or use the code in an unethical manner.

-5. Feel free to ask questions.
+6. Feel free to jump in and ask questions.

 ## Inspirations